Sant0rryu/Sant0rryu.github.io/_posts/2022-11-04-CertPotato.md

 # Conclusion

 ADCS brings a new way to take control of a service account.
 From a simple shell as NetworkService or Virtual Accounts, we manage to take control of the machine.

+Several Windows events are generated when using this technique.
+During the use of the TGT delegation trick or PKINIT authentication, Kerberos logs are generated (event 4768) on the domain controller, and when interacting with the certification authority (CA), logs are generated on the server where the ADCS role is installed (events 4886, 4887).
+However, monitoring all these Windows events could be quite complicated as they correspond to normal activity in an Active Directory network.

 The gMSA and sMSA accounts can be a solution against this type of attack, however it is necessary to ensure that the rights on the Active Directory of these accounts are sufficiently restrictive.
 In case of compromision of these services accounts, an attacker could not pivot on the internal network.